shrutikaj1098/Publisher_Subscriber-Blockchain/ReadMe.txt

 	terminal_2: nodemon .\src\backend\back.js
 	terminal_3: npm start

-YOU ARE GOOD TO GO
+YOU ARE GOOD TO GO!!

+Please Reach out to me in case of Query.
+Happy Learning!!